 ADAPTABLE (Aspirin Dosing: A Patient-centric Trial Assessing Benefits and Long-Term Effectiveness) is a study comparing the effectiveness of two daily doses of aspirin widely used to prevent heart attacks and strokes in individuals living with heart disease.

-In Chicagoland, ADAPTABLE is an offshoot of CAPriCORN, with CHIP Director Abel Kho as the clinical principle investigator.
+In Chicagoland, ADAPTABLE is an offshoot of CAPriCORN.
 We’re implementing a recruitment strategy that engages patients during office visits as well as in non-clinical settings in underserved communities.
 Community recruitment partners include Sinai Urban Health Institute and Pastors 4 PCOR.

 Charon Gladfelter, Research Project Coordinator